Math & Science Subjects

-Support for individuals with and without learning difficulties in mastering subject content
+Support individuals with and without learning difficulties in mastering a range of subjects

-• Get extra practice with math and science content
+• Get extra practice with school subject content

 • Prepare for the year ahead

-Developed by a team of experienced math, science and English teachers, subject modules provide optimal learning content for a range of age groups.
+Developed by a team of experienced teachers, subject modules provide optimal learning content for a range of age groups.

-• Learning content mapped to the Common Core for 3rd-8th grade and high-school
+• Learning content mapped to the UK Curriculum for Key Stages 1, 2, 3 and 4

 • Depth and breadth of subject coverage